MelvynHerzig/2022-herzig/README.md

 The program requires four arguments to run:

 * -i </path/to/xml/query> to indicate the location of the input/query xml file.
-There is a few examples in "_/dev/tucuxi-tuberxpert/xml/query_".
+There are a few examples in "_/dev/tucuxi-tuberxpert/xml/query_".
 * -o </path/to/directory/> to indicate where the result report should be printed.
-* -l </path/to/directory/with/translations> to indicate where are the translation files.
+* -l </path/to/directory/with/translations> to indicate where the translation files are.
 Actually, TuberXpert supports English and French in "_/dev/tucuxi-tuberxpert/language_".
-* -d </path/to/drugfiles> to indicate where are the drug files (drug behavior information).
+* -d </path/to/drugfiles> to indicate where the drug model files are (drug behavior information).
 There is a basic collection in "_/dev/tucuxi-drugs/drugfiles_".

 <br>
 <h3> Report </h3>